Willicious/RetroLemmini/README.md

 # RetroLemmini

-A continuation of the Lemmini family of engines (Lemmini, SuperLemmini, SuperLemminiToo) which aims to fix a few bugs and generally update the engine.
+A continuation of the Lemmini family of engines (Lemmini, SuperLemmini, RetroLemmini) which aims to fix a few bugs and generally update the engine.

-At present, the engine creates a new folder called ".superlemminitoo" in C:\Users\username\
+At present, the engine creates a new folder called ".RetroLemmini" in C:\Users\username\
 The first step will be to allow the user to specify where files are saved, and give the folder a title The default will be Documents\RetroLemmini